President of Iceland: Cabinet

 The president appoints ministers to the Cabinet of Iceland, determines their number and division of assignments.
 Ministers are not able to resign and must be discharged by the president.

-The ministers are delegated the president's executive powers and are solely responsible for their actions.
+While the president is vested with executive power, they are not responsible for exercising it.
+Their acts are not valid without the countersignature of a minister, who then assumes political responsibility for the act.

 In the aftermath of general elections, the president has the role to designate a party leader (the one that the president considers most likely to be able to form a majority coalition government) to formally start negotiations to form a government.
 Sveinn Björnsson and Ásgeir Ásgeirsson played highly active roles in the formation of governments, attempting to set up governments that suited their political preferences, whereas Kristján Eldjárn and Vigdís Finnbogadóttir were passive and neutral as to individuals and parties comprising the government.

 State Council

 The president and the Cabinet meet in the State Council.
 The Cabinet must inform the president of important matters of the state and drafted bills.
 During meetings the Cabinet may also suggest convening, adjourning or dissolving the Parliament.